mhernangilp/NetPractice/README.md

 ## 💡 About the project

-> _The objective of this project is for you to learn the basics of networking._
+> _This project is a general practical exercise to let you discover networking._

 For more detailed information, look at the [**subject of this project**](https://github.com/mhernangilp/NetPractice/blob/main/en.subject.net-practice.pdf).